-We wanted to share information from a recent article in Million Acres by Matt Frankel, CFP that discussed the pros and cons of having home window tinting retrofitted to your existing windows.
-In this article, we are going to summarize the pros as the only con the article mentioned was the potential out of pocket cost up front.
-Other than that, home window films provide a fairly substantial list of positives.
+We wanted to share information from a recent article in Million Acres by Matt Frankel, CFP that discussed the pros and cons of having home window tint retrofitted to your existing windows.
+In this article, we are going to primarily summarize the benefits as the only negative the article mentioned was the potential out of pocket cost up front.
+Other than that, home window tint and film provides a fairly substantial list of positives.
 The great thing about this home improvement is that in most cases window film can be installed directly on your existing windows with very little disruption to a household.
 So, without further delay, here are the pros of home window tint.

->

-> - Reduce Excessive Heat or Eliminate Hot Spots: In general terms, sunlight generates heat, and utilizing tinted windows allows less sunlight in.
+- Reduce Excessive Heat or Eliminate Hot Spots: In general terms, sunlight generates heat, and utilizing tinted windows allows less sunlight in.
 The result is less heat entering the home through the windows.
 This can be used to cut heat in a room that has a south or west exposure and gets too hot during the day or in targeted areas to eliminate a hot spot in a very particular area of the house.
 The article quotes a HomeGuide claim that tinted windows can block as much as 85% of the heat generated by sunlight, which can mean a difference of as much as 15 degrees in the interior of the home.
 While the amount of heat reduced depends on the particular windows installed, home window film is an effective way to reduce heat from entering though the glass.

 - Help Prevent Sun Damage: As the article states, “natural sunlight isn’t just hot, it can be damaging to the inside of your home“.
 Wood floors and furniture are especially vulnerable to long-term sun damage.
 This sun damage is caused primarily by a combination of UV rays, heat and natural light.
 Window films can reduce the combination of these three primary elements to help prolong the life of your furnishings.